Bert-Proesmans/chaos/README.md

 # Chaos

 Repository containing my home environment as code.
+This repository is also intended as a guide for unexperienced Automation- and Deployment people.

 ## Why?